lukasgolson/ImageResizerTool/readme.md

 ## Background

 GDI+ is a graphics subsystem introduced with **Windows XP** in 2001, succeeding the original Graphics Device Interface (GDI).
-It provides tools for rendering images, drawing graphics, and displaying formatted text.
+It provides an API for rendering images, drawing graphics, and displaying formatted text.
 While modern frameworks like Windows Presentation Foundation (WPF) have largely replaced GDI+ for new applications, GDI+ remains crucial for legacy software and certain Windows components.

 When GDI+ processes an image, it expands compressed files (e.g., PNG, JPEG) into uncompressed **bitmaps**.
 A bitmap is a multidimensional array of pixels, where each pixel contains data for **red, green, blue (RGB)** and sometimes an **alpha channel** (transparency).
 This structure requires significant memory:

 1. **Contiguous Memory Allocation**: GDI+ requires memory for bitmaps to be allocated as a single, continuous block.
 2. **Dynamic Allocation**: Image sizes and formats vary, making memory requirements unpredictable at compile time.

-This exceeds the 2 GB heap limit on 32-bit systems and the .net platform, resulting in errors such as **"Parameter is not valid"** and **"bufferOverflow"** exceptions.
+These requirements necessitate that the bitmaps are stored in **heap memory**, which is limited by the operating system and the application's platform.
+For example, a 32-bit application on a 32-bit Windows system can only access up to **2 GB** of heap memory.
+If an image exceeds this limit when uncompressed, GDI+ operations will fail and may cause the application to be unable to load the image file or crash.
 This tool addresses these limitations by resizing images to fit within a specified memory limit when uncompressed, ensuring compatibility with GDI+ and other memory-constrained environments.

 ---

 ## Features

-- **Memory-Constrained Resizing**: Ensures resized images remain within a specified memory limit.
+- **Memory-Constrained Resizing**: Ensures resized images remain within a specified memory limit when loaded as a GDI+ bitmap.
-- **Customizable Resizing Algorithms**: Choose from high-quality Lanczos3, Bilinear, or NearestNeighbor methods.
+- **Customizable Resizing Algorithms**: Choose from high-quality Lanczos3, Bilinear, or Nearest Neighbor methods.
 - **JPEG Quality Control**: Adjust JPEG compression quality (1-100).
 - **Batch Processing**: Handle large numbers of images, including recursive processing of subdirectories.
 - **Dry-Run Capability**: Preview resizing operations without saving output files.